1234zou/MOKIT/README.md

 computations (e.g. familiar with routine DFT calculations in Gaussian).
 You are encouraged to learn how to use Gaussian if you are a fresh hand.

-Jul 13, 2023
+Jul 27, 2023

 Installation
 ------------
-You can choose any of the four options shown below to install MOKIT, and they are for full functionalities.
+nou can choose any of the four options shown below to install MOKIT, and they are for full functionalities.
 If you only want the utility `frag_guess_wfn`, see [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-2.html#223-only-want-frag_guess_wfn) for an even easier way to install.

 ### Option 1: Install from conda
 This is the easiest way, but network is required to auto-download the requirements